(fye toe na DYE one)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience injection site pain or irritation, change in taste, or flushing.
-Have patient report immediately to prescriber tachycardia, arrhythmia, severe dizziness, passing out, shortness of breath, sweating a lot, or skin discoloration (HCAHPS).
+• Patient may experience injection site pain, edema, or irritation, change in taste, or flushing.
+Have patient report immediately to prescriber tachycardia, abnormal heartbeat, dizziness, passing out, shortness of breath, sweating a lot, or skin discoloration (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.